-Catch22 is not your average charity; it is a social business, with a social mission.
-We work with people who find themselves in seemingly impossible situations.
+Catch22 is not your average charity, it is a social business, with a social mission.
+We work with troubled and vulnerable people and our goal is to deliver social benefit by turning chaotic lives around.

 Our services help them develop the confidence and skills to find solutions that are right for them – whether it’s getting back into school or training, choosing to stay out of trouble, avoiding substance misuse, or to live independently after leaving care or custody.